 Please note that these are day hikes in Canada – not multi-day hikes.
 Some are short and very family-friendly while others can get into the epic category.
 I have tried to offer some variety geographically so as an example, not all hikes in Alberta are in Banff and Jasper National Parks.

-I have also not included backpacking trips here but you could read this post – 37 Long Distance and Backpacking Trails in Canada.
+I have not included backpacking trips here but you could read this post – 37 Long Distance and Backpacking Trails in Canada.

 Yukon Day Hikes

 Auriol Trail, Kluane National Park